Lizhuoqun/zli.github.io/home/index.md

 For details please refer to my [Resume](/resume.pdf) ,[Github](https://github.com/js8544) and [Linkedin Profile](https://www.linkedin.com/in/jin-shang-49609710a/)

 ## Recent Updates
+**2020-05-18**
+I have started my internship at Google Cloud AI Platform.

 **2020-02-18**
 My paper [**The roots of exceptional modular Lie superalgebras with Cartan matrix**](https://arxiv.org/abs/1904.09578) is accepted to Arnold Math Journal.